AndyLeGrand/mb-data-warehouse/README.md

 This repository contains code and configuration for a pyspark data pipeline using AWS cloud infrastructure

+**Repo structure**:

+main.py: entrypoint of the spark application
+mbdw: package containing application logic
+|-- model: contains all aspects of the data model
+|-- data_quality: contains functionality to assess data quality (no implemented)
+|-- storage_interface.py: an interface for loading data and writing data to / from storage

 ## Maintainer

 Andreas Kreitschmann, e-mail: [a.kreitschmann@gmail.com](mailto:a.kreitschmann@gmail.com)